 When I was a young athlete I would have never considered journaling or writing about how I was feeling or how I played or competed.
-I actually rarely stretched, ate well or focused as much as needed to in order to extract as much as I could out of myself.
+I actually rarely stretched, ate well, or focused as much as needed in order to extract as much as I could out of myself.
 Was I dedicated?
 You bet, I put more into what I did than anyone else, I prided myself on being my fittest version and I would have done more if I had been simply shown.

 The reason why the stretching, recovery, healthy eating, etc never happened was that I never had someone teach about those things, I never was exposed to their benefit.

 Fast forward 3 decades, the journey I have been on myself has been life-changing.
 I spend more time working on my body and health than I do on training it.
 The number of resources and tennis training tools that have developed has opened doors to health and enhanced performance and now the fact that young athletes expect to stretch, recover, warm-up, and know what healthy eating is, is a testament to how far we have come.

 Coaches, trainers, and parents have come a long way!
 This is partly due to people looking for ways to improve their own physical and mental state.
 People willing to research and create solutions.
 This mindset is what is pushing the health and sporting world up and up.
 Bring it on!

 In the last few years, I have been practicing various techniques to try and get more out of myself mentally and emotionally.
 Call it self-exploration.
 Some of the things I do on a daily basis include;